-As boys, between 25 percent and 85 percent of XXY males have some kind of language problem, such as learning to talk late, trouble using language to express thoughts and needs, problems reading, and trouble processing what they hear.
+As boys, it is not uncommon for XXY males have some kind of language problem, such as learning to talk late, trouble using language to express thoughts and needs, problems reading, and trouble processing what they hear.

 As adults, XXY males may have a harder time doing work that involves reading and writing, but most hold jobs and have successful careers.

 Medically Reviewed by a Doctor on 3/31/2014

 Viewers share their comments

 Klinefelter Syndrome - Symptoms Question: What were the symptoms of your Klinefelter syndrome?

 Klinefelter Syndrome - Treatments Question: What was the treatment for your Klinefelter syndrome?